0x4bs3nt/urlinks/README.md

 1. After pulling the project, head over to the `web` directory and run `bun install`.
 This will install all dependencies for the project.
 2. Fill out the `.env` according to the `.env.example` file, the `.env` should be located at the same place and level as the example one.
 3. Start the frontend service with `bun dev`.

+## Useful URLs

+After running the project, you can navigate to `/admin` on the backend for the Django admin panel with all registered models.
+You might need to have a superuser for this, you can create one using `python manage.py createsuperuser`.

+You can also navigate to `/api/docs` on the backend for the automatically generated Swagger UI.